Inspiration What Does the Color Yellow Mean Within Art

-The Yellow Colour Palette in Art
+The Yellow Color Palette in Art

-Because of its positive, and sometimes overwhelming (when used too much!) qualities, the yellow colour palette was widely used in the history of art by many different artists, but most utilized by the 19th-century Impressionist movement.
+Because of its positive, and sometimes overwhelming (when used too much!) qualities, the yellow color palette was widely used in the history of art by many different artists, but most utilized by the 19th-century Impressionist movement.

 Joseph Mallord William Turner

-Joseph Mallord William Turner, or “The Master of Light” is an Impressionist who loved using the yellow colour palette in his works.
+Joseph Mallord William Turner, or “The Master of Light” is an Impressionist who loved using the yellow color palette in his works.
 His paintings are famous for depicting an almost spiritual magnificence of light, as seen in nature.
-However, his contemporaries used to mock him and critics stated that he had yellow fever because of the colour’s abundance in his works.
+However, his contemporaries used to mock him and critics stated that he had yellow fever because of the color’s abundance in his works.
 Yet, this did not stop him.
 He continued to create more yellow paintings, and by the end of his life, his works were all about the sun.
-Today, Turner is celebrated for his great command of the yellow colour palette, and is considered as one of the greatest artists who ever lived.
+Today, Turner is celebrated for his great command of the yellow color palette, and is considered as one of the greatest artists who ever lived.